ACManoa/acmanoa.github.io/About/index.md

 As a registered student chapter of the Association for Computing Machinery (ACM) and a recognized student-chartered Registered Independent Organization (RIO), we welcome students from all backgrounds, interests, and skill levels to join our vibrant community and share our passion for computer science.

-The goals of ACM Manoa serve as a compass for decision-making, ensuring that every choice is a step towards creating a more inclusive, innovative, and supportive environment for computing students.
+The goals of ACM Manoa serve as a compass for decision-making, ensuring that every choice is a step towards creating a more innovative, and supportive environment for computing students.
 The decisions made within this framework are about immediate outcomes and laying the groundwork for sustained growth, opportunity, and advancement in the tech industry.
 By aligning decisions with these clearly defined goals, ACM Manoa ensures that its actions are strategic and impactful and reflect the chapter's commitment to excellence and leadership in computing.

 ## 🚀 MISSION